-The blending of the different tones is what makes this such a low-maintenance look.
-The different colors in this hairstyle will create movement as well as make fine hair look fuller.
+The blending of the different tones makes this such a low-maintenance look.
+The different colors in this hairstyle will create movement and make fine hair look fuller.

 Aguilar recommends the Eufora Bodifying Shampoo and Conditioner with the Damage Cure Complex and Vibrant Color Complex to help repair hair and deliver color retention.
 Followed by the Eufora Color Locking System created with the Sculpture Styling Glaze and the Illuminate Shine Mist.
 Aguilar adds, “Mixing these two will completely close the cuticle and seal the follicle for maximum color retention.”

-The Eufora Smooth’n Straightening Balm will help to smooth and reduce frizz while giving you the benefits of straight hair or soft and voluminous hair.
+The Eufora Smooth’n Straightening Balm will help smooth and reduce frizz while giving you the benefits of straight or soft and voluminous hair.

 #32: Attractive Long Middle Part Waves

-Rock long hair with a middle part and waves for an attractive and flattering style.
-This is an extremely versatile style, you can pair multiple colors together and get amazing results.
-Bright blonde shades compliment brunette styles in many ways, wouldn’t it be fun to try them all?
+Rock long hair with a middle part and waves for an attractive, flattering style.
+This is an extremely versatile style.
+You can pair multiple colors together and get amazing results.
+Bright blonde shades compliment brunette styles in many ways; wouldn’t it be fun to try them all?

 #33: Dark Blonde Base

-Try a dark blonde as your base color if you’re looking for blonde but don’t like anything that’s too bright.
-Dark blonde hair with lowlights can work wonders especially if you like warm blonde tones.
-Make sure to talk to your stylist about whether warm or cool tones complement your skin and eyes before giving this color a try.
+Try dark blonde as your base color if you’re looking for blonde but don’t like anything too bright.
+Dark blonde hair with lowlights can work wonders, especially if you like warm blonde tones.
+Make sure to talk to your stylist about whether warm or cool tones complement your skin and eyes before trying this color.

 #34: Dimensional Blonde

 Dimensional blonde is the best blonde.
-Having multiple shades of blonde is extremely beautiful and helps to reflect the light which makes the hair look ultra shiny.
-Ask your stylist what steps you would have to take in order to achieve this color.
+Having multiple shades of blonde is extremely beautiful and helps reflect the light, making the hair look ultra-shiny.
+Ask your stylist what steps you must take to achieve this color.

 #35: Multi-Dimensional Blonde Hair

-Multi-dimensional blonde hair is beautiful and a lovely color to try.
-Multi-dimensional blonde means that there are multiple shades and/or tones of blonde throughout the hair.
-This tends to help the blonde look more like a natural hair color rather than a harsh, bright color.
+Multi-dimensional blonde hair is a beautiful color to try.
+Multi-dimensional blonde means multiple shades and tones of blonde throughout the hair.
+This tends to help the blonde look more like a natural hair color than a harsh, bright color.

 #36: Easygoing Lowlights